Rushikesh-264/Rushikesh-264/README.md

 **Hello World!** 👋 I'm Rushikesh Doud
-A final year master's student of computer science from India, passionate about coding and aspiring to be a Software Engineer 💻.
+A final year Master's student of Computer Science from India, passionate about coding and aspiring to be a Software Engineer 💻.

  ![Coding](https://user-images.githubusercontent.com/74038190/212748842-9fcbad5b-6173-4175-8a61-521f3dbb7514.gif)